 Household Hazardous Waste, Latex Paint & Electronics Recycling Day

 Once in the spring and once in the fall Maryland Environmental Service holds this event for mid shore county residents.
 It rotates locations between Queen Anne’s, Talbot, Kent and Caroline County.
-The next event will be on April 2, 2022, Queen Anne's County Public Works Facility, 312 Safety Drive, Centreville on September 26, 2020.
+The next event will be on April 2, 2022, Queen Anne's County Public Works Facility, 312 Safety Drive, Centreville, MD 21617.